1 West Sussex response to the conflict in Ukraine

 - Rent that falls within the local housing allowance bands.

-- Cover for void costs in advance of arrival of tenants (usually 6-8 weeks after handover of keys).
+- Cover for void costs in advance of arrival of tenants.

-- A guaranteed long-term, secured tenancy, as we are looking for properties that can ideally be let for five years.
+- A guaranteed long-term, secured tenancy, as we are looking for properties that can ideally be let for three to five years.
 This will allow the refugees time to settle and integrate within the community.
-This allows them to create a safe space through the stability provided in having a fixed address.

-Refugees who arrive under the Government scheme will arrive with refugee status, which allows them to work and have full entitlement to state benefits.
+Refugees who arrive under the Government schemes will arrive with refugee status, which allows them to work and have full entitlement to state benefits.
 They will have access to Universal Credit (UC).

 Within the first few weeks, refugees will be registered with the Department for Work and Pensions (DWP).
 Those in receipt of benefits will be expected to claim UC to pay for their housing costs.

-The housing cost element of UC can be paid directly to the tenant and they will be responsible for paying the landlord or, in agreed cases, paid directly to the landlord.
-If there are any concerns over payments, the landlord will be given contact details for the Refugee Resettlement Team at West Sussex County Council (WSCC) who will be able to assist and investigate any problems.
+The housing cost element of UC can be paid directly to the tenant and they will be responsible for paying the landlord.
+If there are any concerns over payments, the landlord will be given contact details for the WSCC Refugee Resettlement Team, who will be able to assist and investigate any problems.

-Tenants will also be responsible for paying utility bills and any problems should be reported to the scheme.
+Tenants will also be responsible for paying council tax, utility bills and any problems should be reported to the scheme.

-Your property will be looked after and we will get the property ready for the new tenant's, including:
+Your property will be looked after and we will assist with getting the property ready for the new tenants.

-If you are interested in letting your property or would like more information, please contact Giovanni Lark at: email@example.com
+If you are interested in letting your property or would like more information, please email us at firstname.lastname@example.org.